BioHaskell/biohaskell.github.io/index.md

 Here you can find information on using the [Haskell](http://haskell.org/) programming language to solve bioinformatics problems.

-There is a [Bioinformatics](http://hackage.haskell.org/packages/archive/pkg-list.html#cat:Bioinformatics) section on HackageDB, containing various bioinformatics [programs](Applications) and [libraries](Libraries) written in Haskell.
+There is a [Bioinformatics](http://hackage.haskell.org/packages/archive/pkg-list.html#cat:Bioinformatics) section on HackageDB, containing various bioinformatics [programs](https://github.com/BioHaskell/biohaskell.github.io/wiki/Applications) and [libraries](https://github.com/BioHaskell/biohaskell.github.io/wiki/Libraries) written in Haskell.

-Former _biohaskell@biohaskell.org_ mailing list is no longer active.
-We suggest that you talk with us on Gitter or file issue here.

-Participating in a **Google summer of code** project could be a good way to get involved, more information is [here](Google_Summer_of_Code).

 # What is Haskell?